-Rachel Ballard creates ceramic sculptures and videos that investigate themes of trauma, femininity, and craft.
-Ballard earned a BFA from Appalachian State University and an MFA from Georgia State University in 2017.
+Rachel Ballard is a ceramic sculptor and performance artist based in Atlanta, GA.
+She earned a BFA from Appalachian State University and an MFA from Georgia State University in 2017.
 She has been an invited artist-in-residence at the Arrowmont School of Arts and Crafts and the Watershed Center for Ceramic Arts.
 Her work has been supported by grants and fellowships from the North Carolina Arts Council, NCECA, and The Odyssey Center for Ceramic Arts.
-She was most recently an emerging writer in BURNAWAY's Art Writers Mentorship Program and served as the Project Coordinator of the Chastain Arts Center.
-She currently lives in Atlanta, GA where she works as a Visiting Lecturer at Georgia State University's Welch School of Art & Design.
+She was most recently an emerging writer in BURNAWAY's Art Writers Mentorship Program, where she developed her writing around craft theory and criticism.
+She currently teaches as a Visiting Lecturer at Georgia State University's Welch School of Art & Design.

 I use clay, in its various stages, as a means of exploration and understanding of femininity, trauma, and craft.